 In order to maximize the usefulness of this chapter, it is necessary to ( 1) summarize the intellectual roots of the concept of SWB and what the SWBS does and does not measure, (2) explain the meaning and utility of its religious well-being (RWB) and existential well-being (EWB) subscales, (3) summarize the literature with the SWBS as related to mental and physical health variables, ( 4) note any strengths and weaknesses, research directions, and applications of the SWBS, and (5) summarize implications of SWB research for healthy health care practice.

 Paloutzian, Raymond F.; Bufford, Rodger K.; and Wildman, Ashley J., "Spiritual Well-Being Scale: Mental and Physical Health Relationships (Chapter 48 of Oxford Textbook of Spirituality in Healthcare)" (2012).
-Faculty Publications - Grad School of Clinical Psychology.
+Faculty Publications - Doctor of Psychology (PsyD) Program.
 289.